-Uncertainties Effect if Actual Results different from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance in relation to individual assets.
+Uncertainties Effect if Actual Results different from Assumptions Valuations Asset valuations are periodically reviewed to ensure that the Council does not materially misstate its non-current assets and investment properties.
+However, the valuation of property will inevitably be an estimate and property values can be volatile.
+Should evidence emerge in 2025/26 that causes the Council to amend these estimates, the estimated fair value of its property and dwellings could change.
+A reduction in estimated valuations would result in reductions to the Revaluation Reserve and / or a loss recorded as appropriate in the Comprehensive Income and Expenditure Statement (CIES).
+Conversely, an increase in value would result in increases to the Revaluation Reserve and / or reversals of previous negative revaluations to the CIES and / or gains being recorded as appropriate in the CIES.
+Depreciation charges for operational buildings will change in direct proportion to the change in estimated fair value.
+Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
-The Depreciation policy is shown in Note 35 at Section P. If the useful life of assets change, depreciation reduces or increases, and the value of the assets shown in the Balance Sheet will increase or decrease accordingly.
-It is estimated that the annual depreciation charge for council houses would increase by £157k for every year that useful lives had to be reduced.
-Business Rate Appeals Since the introduction of the Business Rates Scheme on 1 April 2013, local authorities are liable for successful appeals against Business Rates charged to businesses in 2017/18 and previous financial years.
+The Depreciation policy is shown in Note 37 at Section P. If the useful life of assets change, depreciation reduces or increases, and the value of the assets shown in the Balance Sheet will increase or decrease accordingly.
+Business Rate Appeals Since the introduction of the Business Rates Scheme on 1 April 2013, local authorities are liable for successful appeals against Business Rates.
 A provision has therefore been made for this based on the valuation office ratings list of appeals and an analysis of successful appeals to date.
+Following the 2017 revaluation a Check, Challenge and Appeal process was introduced.
+Appeals which arose before 31 March 2024 can be backdated to the 2017 rating list, and the provision reflects the estimated outcome of those.
 This provision has been difficult to estimate as the number of successful appeals is unknown, as is the number of businesses likely to appeal against their change in business rates.
-If underestimated there will be higher write off costs than provided for and this will therefore reduce the income within the Collection Fund.
-However, as the opportunity to appeal values in the 2017 rating list Appeals which arose before 31 March 2015 can be backdated to the 2010 rating list, and the provision reflects the estimated outcome of those.
-Any further appeals, made since 1 April 2015, will only be effective from that date.
-Following the 2017 revaluation a Check, Challenge and Appeal process was introduced.
-Appeals which arose before 31 March 2023 can be backdated to the 2017 has now passed, one element of uncertainty in estimation of the provision has now decreased.
+If underestimated there will be higher write-off costs than provided for and this will therefore reduce the income within the Collection Fund.
+However, as the opportunity to appeal values in the 2017 rating list has now passed, one element of uncertainty in estimation of the provision has now decreased.
 Consequently, the level of the provision can be reduced, increasing the surplus / reducing the deficit on the Collection Fund.
-Future years will see increased levels of uncertainty in the provision due to the introduction of the 2023 rating list on 1 April 2023. rating list, and the provision reflects the estimated outcome of those.
+Future years will see increased levels of uncertainty in the provision due to the introduction of the revaluation from 1 April 2026.